Fundamental oscillations as a tool to distinguish boson stars from neutron stars and black holes: Scaling of -mode equations: Full General Relativity

-Here, we present the equations used to solve the complex QNM frequencies using full-general relativity, where metric perturbations are coupled to matter.
+Here, we present the equations used to solve the complex QNM frequencies using full general relativity, where metric perturbations are coupled to matter.
 Then we provide the scaling of various quantities that make the equations independent of the model parameters.